Mickman Speaks on Self-Improvement, Human Connection, & The Audiovisual Experience [Exclusive Interview] - River Beats Dance

 And naturally, I always try to just do something a little different either time I think there is coming back to intuitively making the same choices and developing your own sense of style.
 I think there are a lot of tracks that go for a certain vibe that I’ve locked myself into.
 But yeah, whenever a new genre comes around, a new style of music that I’m inspired by: I’ll always give it a shot.
 I definitely am listening to what’s going on, and I’ll definitely give it a wack.

-Garage has definitely been around for a while, but now this new base heavy take on it, I’ve been so floored by.
+Garage has definitely been around for a while, but I’ve been really floored by this new bass heavy take on it.
 I’ll bust out a garage tune here and there.
-I won’t base my discography on it, but I always like to keep myself sharp when it comes to nailing different styles, because when you do different genres, whether it be house, garage, drum and bass, the more like head-boppy, bass heavy stuff, they all have very distinct characteristics about transient times in the drums or mixed down styles.
+I won’t base my discography on it, but I like to keep myself sharp when it comes to nailing different styles.
+When you do different genres, whether it be house, garage, drum and bass, the more head-boppy, bass heavy stuff, they all have very distinct characteristics about transient times in the drums or mixed down styles.
 And it’s always interesting to find those little patterns that make a certain type of music what it is.

-And that always just really floors me and keeps me kind of chasing the dragon in that sense, where it’s like, ‘damn, how did that person do that?’
+That always really floors me and keeps me chasing the dragon in that sense, where it’s like, ‘damn, how did that person do that?’
 I love when new genres come about, and I just love being inspired by the creative envelope always getting pushed forward.

 I love the all dark blackout, no visuals, just dancing thing: everyone facing each other and not having or being adjacent to a certain screen.
 I’ll always do that as well.
 But then being paired with VJs I think has this just different nature to it where it’s such a shock and awe thing when it comes to seeing a musical artist paired with a visual artist.